TomLany/NOAA-Weather-Grabber/readme.md

 A couple of configuration variables at the top need to be modified to make this work with your setup.
 See the top of `weather.php`.
 What to enter for each variable:

 #### `CACHEDATA_FILE_PATH`
-Enter the full file path to the location where you want this script to save it's data, including the trailing slash.
+Enter the full file path to the location where you want this script to save its data, including the trailing slash.
 Make sure the script has access to this location (the directory is writable).
 It's a good idea to save the data outside of the web tree, so that other people can't view the cached data directly on the web.
 For example, if your username is bubba and you want to store data in a folder on your server called weather, you might type `/home/bubba/weather/`.

 #### `TIMEZONE`
 Enter your timezone in PHP format.
 This is set to America/Chicago by default.
 You can see the list of possible timezones by going to [PHP's List of Supported Timezones](http://php.net/manual/en/timezones.php) or by running `DateTimeZone::listIdentifiers();` in PHP 5.2 or later.
 For example, if you want to use the New York City, NY, USA timezone, enter `America/New_York`.